siddhantkhapekar/Adidas-Sales-Analysis/README.md

-Project Title: Sales Performance Analysis.
-This project involves working with a Sales dataset and includes tasks using SQL, Pandas, and Power BI to analyze sales trends, customer behavior, and product performance.
+# Adidas Sales Analysis

-Project Overview
+## Project Overview

-A retail company wants to analyze its sales performance across different regions, products, and time periods.
-Your task is to:
+This project involves analyzing sales performance for a retail company using a comprehensive sales dataset.
+The analysis focuses on sales trends, customer behavior, and product performance across different regions and time periods.
+The project utilizes SQL for data extraction, Pandas in Python for data processing, and Power BI for data visualization.

+## Objectives

-Extract & manipulate data using SQL.
+- Extract and manipulate sales data using SQL.
-Process & analyze data using Pandas in Python.
+- Process and analyze data using Pandas in Python.
-Visualize insights using Power BI.
+- Visualize insights and trends using Power BI.

+## Technologies Used

+- **SQL**: For data extraction and manipulation.
+- **Python**: Using Pandas for data processing and analysis.
+- **Power BI**: For data visualization and dashboard creation.

+## Project Tasks

-1️.SQL Task – Data Extraction & Manipulation
+### 1. SQL Tasks – Data Extraction & Manipulation
-✅ Retrieve total sales per region.
+- Retrieved total sales per region.
-✅ Find the top 5 best-selling products.
+- Identified the top 5 best-selling products.
-✅ Calculate monthly revenue.
+- Calculated monthly revenue.
-✅ Identify repeat customers.
+- Identified repeat customers.

-2️.Pandas Task – Data Processing & Analysis
+### 2. Pandas Tasks – Data Processing & Analysis
-✅ Load the dataset into DataFrames.
+- Loaded the dataset into DataFrames.
-✅ Handle missing values & data cleaning.
+- Handled missing values and performed data cleaning.
-✅ Analyze total sales per customer.
+- Analyzed total sales per customer.
-✅ Calculate moving average sales per month.
+- Calculated moving average sales per month.

-3️.Power BI Task – Data Visualization
+### 3. Power BI Tasks – Data Visualization
-✅ A sales dashboard with revenue trends.
+- Created a sales dashboard showcasing revenue trends.
-✅ A product performance analysis chart.
+- Developed a product performance analysis chart.
-✅ A customer segmentation analysis based on age/gender.
+- Conducted customer segmentation analysis based on age and gender.